JPSieg/MeltR/README.md

 ![Formatting fluorescence binding isotherm datat in a csv file for MeltR with Excel](https://user-images.githubusercontent.com/63312483/165355843-40b03fbc-7d89-429e-8252-1b65ea6fced1.png)

+##### Figure 3: Formatting fluorescence binding isotherm datat in a csv file for MeltR with Excel.
+B and A are the concentration of quencher and fluorophore labeled RNA strands, respectively, in nM.
+Temperature is in <span>&#176;</span>C.

 Two common pitfalls occur when formatting data for MeltR, usually in Excel.
 The first is incorrect column names, even incorporation of an extra space, so that MeltR cannot recognize relevant data when it is read into R. The second is incorporation of characters into data columns when values are missing.
 If a data point is missing, leave the cell blank.
 Do not write something like "NA".

 ### 4.1.2 Reading data into a R data frame